HPunchi/UCAS-Application/Python Machine Learning/Number Plate Recognition/readme.md

 - Orientation: the image must ideally taken from a straight viewpoint or at a very slight angle.
 - Lighting: pictures taken in darkness or during night may have less chances of being correctly processed.
 - Weather/obstructions: try to ensure the number plate is not obscured or blurred by anything (such as raindrops, snow, leaves, mud, etc.)

 The default image provided is an perfect example of a correctly chosen image.

 ## Further Development
 This program is highly effective and efficient at capturing number plates.
 A video file (perhaps from a CCTV camera covering a road or a car park) can be imported and read.
-A loop can be set up to analyse the video frame by frame at each analysis the frame can be passed as input into this algorithm.
+A loop can be set up to analyse the video frame by frame, at each analysis the frame can be passed as input into this algorithm.
 Plates can be identified and stored in an array.
 This would work as an ANPR system for car parking lots, highways, urban areas, etc.